joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Generics</summary>
-<p>The importance of using Generics in making your objects more flexible for any type.
+<p>We expect fellows to know the importance of using Generics in making their objects more flexible for any type.
 Understand the problems Generics sort of to solve.</p>
 <ul>
 <li>Generic Functions</li>
 <li>Generic Types</li>